- Create an Executive Summary For Your Business Success

 How to Write Executive Summary and What to Include?

 When you want to create an effective executive summary, it’s important to hook your readers from the very beginning.
 You should remember that your potential investor will make a decision to read or not to read the whole paper just while reviewing your summary, so you must create this paper perfectly to increase your chances for success.
-It's like writing an introduction to the essay — you should grab the reader's attention and present facts to motivate them to read the entire document.
+It's like writing an introduction of research paper or essay — you should grab the reader's attention and present facts to motivate them to read the entire document.

 If you have got a wonderful business idea, it's time to create a detailed business plan and sell it to the investors to get money.
 The important thing is creating an executive summary to describe all ideas of your plan in a short and bright way.
 You need to do your best to make this document professional and perfect because this is the only one paper your potential investor will read to determine if the entire business plan of yours worth their attention to look through.